Youth Sport. What are the key principles of program design for young athletes?

 I believe a couple of these principle should be highlighted for young people.
 They are:

-- Variety – Young athletes should be given variety in the training modality in their sport and be encouraged to get involved in a wide variety of non-related physical activities.
+- Variety – Youth sport athletes should be given variety in the training modality in their sport and be encouraged to get involved in a wide variety of non-related physical activities.
 I believe, where possible, they should be encouraged to have involvement in a team environment.

 - F.I.T.T – critical for young athletes.
 Often when identified as having potential, young athletes train too often (get involved in too many activities or get involved in one activity too much); they train too hard with not enough recovery time; and they often do the wrong type of training.
 Keep this up and they will burn out or possibly break down.